-If Medicare paid for the transplant, Part B also covers immunosuppressive drugs (transplant drugs) in certain circumstances.
+Part B also covers compounded immunosuppressive drugs (including transplant drugs) in certain circumstances, if Medicare helped pay for your child's transplant.

-- After you pay the Part B deductible, you pay 20% of the Medicare-approved amount for Part B services. - If your child has other insurance, your costs may be different. - For Part A hospital inpatient cost information, go to "Inpatient hospital care" on pages 56-57.
+- After you pay the Part B deductible, you pay 20% of the Medicare-approved amount for Part B services. - If your child has other insurance, your costs may be different. - For Part A hospital inpatient cost information, go to "Inpatient hospital care" on pages 58-59.

-- Go to "Dialysis (children)" on page 36. - For more on transplant/immunosuppressive drugs, go to "Prescription drugs" (outpatient)" on pages 86-88. - Visit Medicare.gov/coverage/kidney-transplants-children.
+- Go to "Dialysis (children)" on pages 37-38. - For more on transplant/immunosuppressive drugs, go to "Prescription drugs (outpatient)" on pages 89-91. - Visit Medicare.gov/coverage/kidney-transplants-children.